mtthwcmpbll/jpos-on-cloudfoundry/README.md

 1. Override the default buildpack command to include the full jPOS library path
 1. Attach a TCP route to your application
 1. Configure the hardcoded XML Server port to use the `${PORT}` environment variable instead
+1. Tune the jPOS server to handle the right number of connections for your instance CPU and memory constraints.
+1. Identify a resource constraint that you can publish as a custom metric and configure app autoscaling to automatically add or remove instances when needed.

 The included `manifest.yml` in this repository can be used to do the first three, and you'll have to make changes to your own jPOS XML configuration.